JimBobSquarePants/UmbMapper/README.md

 These mappers handle most use cases since they utilize Umbraco's `PropertyValueConverter` API.
 Additional mappers can be easily created though.
 Check the source for examples.

-Specialist mappers for Archetype and NuPickers are available also via installing the additional packages.
+Specialist mappers for Archetype, NuPickers, and Vorto are available also via installing the additional packages.

 - `ArchetypeFactoryPropertyMapper` Maps all Archetype properties
 - `NuPickerPropertyMapper` Maps NuPicker properties
 - `NuPickerEnumPropertyMapper` Maps from a NuPicker value to an enum
+- `VortoPropertyMapper` Maps all Vorto properties

 ### Calling a Mapper